-Natural disasters, such as hurricanes and earthquakes, cause billions of dollars in damage in the United States each year.
-According to the National Oceanic and Atmospheric Administration, there have been 16 natural disasters with damages exceeding $1 billion in total for 2020.
-Since 1980 there have been 279 disasters that have caused $1.825 trillion in damages total.
+Natural disasters, such as hurricanes and earthquakes, cause billions of dollars in damage in globally each year.
+According to a report from Aon, natural disasters cost the global economy $32 billion, of which only $14 billion was insured, in the first quarter of 2022 alone.
 Whether you or a loved one has been impacted by a natural disaster, you’re familiar with the devastating financial and emotional toll they can have.

 - Winter storms